-187. The PRA will continually review its judgement of the risks to firms' safety and soundness, on the basis of the supervisory activities undertaken.
-It will communicate these judgements to firms, and require them to take action as a result.
+188. The PRA continually reviews its judgement of the risks to firms' safety and soundness, on the basis of the supervisory activities undertaken.
+It communicates these judgements to firms, and requires them to take action as a result.

-188. As a matter of routine, there will be annual, internal stock-take meetings for all firms to discuss the major risks they face, the supervisory strategy and proposed remedial actions, including guidance about the adequacy of a firm's capital and liquidity (as described in Section III).
-There will be strong senior level involvement in these assessments, such that major judgements are made by the PRA's most senior and experienced individuals.
-These formal assessments will also be subject to rigorous review by those not directly involved in day-to-day supervision - including risk specialists, independent advisers and relevant participants from the rest of the Bank, such as the SRU.
+189. As a matter of routine, there are annual, internal stock-take meetings for all firms to discuss the major risks they face, the supervisory strategy and proposed remedial actions, including guidance about the adequacy of a firm's capital and liquidity (as described in Section III).
+There is strong senior level involvement in these assessments, such that major judgements are made by the PRA's most senior and experienced individuals.
+These formal assessments are also subject to rigorous review by those not directly involved in day-to-day supervision - including risk specialists, independent advisers and relevant participants from the rest of the Bank, such as the SRU.

-189. There will be a clear and direct link between the risks that the PRA perceives and the actions it will expect from firms in consequence.
+190. There is a clear and direct link between the risks that the PRA perceives and the actions it expects from firms in consequence.
 For example, if the PRA has identified deficiencies in a firm's forecasts of earnings, or an excessive level of proposed employee remuneration or dividends to shareholders, leading to risks to its financial health, the PRA will require the firm to take steps to tackle this.
 This may involve direct restrictions on payments, or requirements on the firm to improve its forecasting, systems or governance as appropriate.
 Or the assessment may have revealed that senior management has an inadequate view of the firm's liquidity risk, compromising the effectiveness of the firm's governance and, in consequence, the firm's soundness.
 The PRA may then expect the firm to enhance internal systems for monitoring liquidity risk, or to review the design and effectiveness of its governance and reporting lines.